-If you enjoyed our Alsace Road Trip, you are going to love touring the Jura, France, by car.
-The Jura is a department of Bourgogne-Franche-Comté in eastern France, named after the Jura Mountains.
-This is an incredible region of amazing nature and picturesque villages so if you love nature and outdoor activities you are going to find many cool things to do in Jura, France.
+If you enjoyed our Alsace Road Trip, you are going to love touring the Jura region by car.
+The Jura is a department of Bourgogne-Franche-Comté in Eastern France, named after the Jura Mountains.
+This is an incredible region of amazing landscapes, fairytale waterfalls, and picturesque villages, perfect for nature lovers.

-The Jura is not well known by the foreign tourists (yet!) so it does not see the crowds of Alsace.
-If you are looking for the perfect weekend getaway from Paris and far from the crowds, the Jura is the place to go!
+The Jura region is not well known by foreign tourists (yet!), so it does not see Alsace’s crowds.
+If you are looking for the perfect weekend getaway from Paris, far from the big cities’ hustle and bustle, the Jura is the place to go!

 - Start: Paris

 - Finish: Dole

 - Suggested Route: Paris – Baume-les-Messieurs – Château-Chalon – Dole

 - Total distance: 409 km, 6-hour drive in total